General knowledge questions and answers by category for your virtual pub quiz - TheNewsTrace

 Questions

-- In what year did Only Fools and Horses first air on British TV?
+- In what 12 months did Solely Fools and Horses first air on British TV?

 Answers